We hope you find this information helpful. If you need anything further, please contact Zelda or Vicki, details on the Contact page.

-If you think you may want your child to come to one of the Zelda Schools, we encourage you to fill in an Application Form as soon as possible, even if your child is still a way off the age at which they can start.
+If you think you may want your child to come to Zelda School, we encourage you to fill in an Application Form as soon as possible, even if your child is still a way off the age at which they can start.
 There is a £20 Application Fee, which will also hold your place on the waiting list.

 For more detailed information, please see our Admissions Policy on the Policies page.

 6. Can I come and visit Zelda School?

 Yes, you and your child are very welcome to come and visit us.
 We hold regular prospective parent mornings and afternoons, which are advertised on Facebook here.